 Adding solar power to your home can have many financial and environmental benefits.
 Not only can solar panels reduce or eliminate your electric bill, but the investment can also increase property value.

 Unfortunately, solar equipment isn’t cheap.
-You may pay anywhere between $17,127 and $32,079 to have solar panels installed in your home.
-The good news is there are several financing options to help make the cost more affordable.
+According to the latest stats from HomeAdvisor, you may pay anywhere between $17,897 and $33,576 to have solar panels installed in your home.
+The good news is there are several finance options to help make the solar panels more affordable.

 How much money can I save by going solar?

 You may get sticker shock when you see that it can cost tens of thousands of dollars to install solar power at your home.
 But it may still make financial sense because of the potential long-term savings.
 Your investment could pay off by significantly reducing or even eliminating your power grid usage.